par0-git/LibLCU/README.md

 ### How can I help?
 Currently, there is no code standards document for LibLCU, so please just follow these rules:
-1. Use PascalCase for namespaces, classes, structs
+1. Use PascalCase for namespaces, classes, structs, functions
 2. Use camelCase for objects and members
 3. Use /// documentation for functions